fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

 ### Imaginary Lifetime of a Single Instance

 Great!
-Now that we have a basic understanding of the internal states that the controlplane uses, ill take you on a journey of a single instance across workflows as its initially created and eventually reused!
+Now that we have a basic understanding of the internal states that the controlplane uses to represent an instance, now we have enough mental tools to further understand the lifetime of a single instance!
+From creation, reuse, and termination.

 **Creation**:

 Say that the resource pool is empty and the workflow needs one instance.
-The `provision` component then instantiates an instance for use.
-We then immediately register its id in our database and we assign it a `created` state.
-Then, once created, `provision` wants to assign it a `running` state BUT it cant until the instance emits various signals indicating proper initialization - ie. successful execution of `pre-runner-script` and successful registration of the instance as a runner for workflow_a.
+The `provision` component then talks to AWS to standup the instance gives us the instanceid that it uses to identify the VM.
+We then immediately register the instanceid in our database and we assign it a `created` state and with an accomanying identifier that is the workflow's `runId`.

+Then, once created, `provision` wants to assign it a `running` state as soon as possible BUT it cant until the instance emits various signals indicating proper initialization.
+What does that initialization look like?
+Let's look at that quickly.

-Once these signals have been emitted by the instance, `provision` assigns a `running` state to instance_a and `provision` concludes.
-Ill see if I can assign q small diagram below
+Callout::Instance Initialization
+When stood up by AWS, the controlplane deems an instance ready to pickup ci jobs via a couple of criterias:

+- The instance has successfully executed the operator's injected `pre-runner-script`
+- The instance has successfuly registered itself on github actions as a runner with a very specific label.
+In our case, the workflow's `runId`.
+We'll see shortly why this is important.

+After these two things have been completed, the instance modifies some state in the database which `provision` detects and then transitions the instance from a state of `claimed` to a state of `running`.
+Shortly after this, `provision` completes!

 ```
 ->created